Also known as: Beta-HCG - urine and Human chorionic gonadotropin - urine

 Urine HCG tests are a common method of determining if a woman is pregnant.
 The best time to test for pregnancy at home is after you miss your period.

-A pregnancy test, including a properly performed home pregnancy test, is considered to be about 98% accurate.
+A pregnancy test, including a properly performed home pregnancy test, is considered to be very accurate.
 Positive results are more likely to be accurate than negative results.
 When the test is negative but pregnancy is still suspected, the test should be repeated in 1 week.

 There are no risks, except for false positive or false negative results.